robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-vertex-cover.md

 - A vertex cover of size n + 2m must include exactly one vertex from each variable pair (to cover those n edges)
 - It must include at least 2 vertices from each clause triangle (to cover those 3 edges)
 - The variable vertices selected give us a truth assignment
-- Since at least one literal per clause is true (otherwise we'd need 3 vertices from that clause), the assignment satisfies \phi
+- Since at least one literal per clause is true (otherwise we'd need 3 vertices from that clause), the assignment satisfies φ

 ## Relationship to Other Graph Problems